wirmius/gym-PGFS-bias/README.md

 ```
 conda env create -f environment.yml
 ```
-Note: the pytorch-gpu will, ufortunately, not get installed this way by default, so the following will have to be run (of course with the appropriate cuda version):
+Note: the pytorch-gpu will, unfortunately, not get installed this way by default, so the following will have to be run (of course with the appropriate cuda version):
 ```
 conda remove pytorch
 conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia